deekshaarora12/Calculator_Behaviour/multiplication.md

 And I press "multiply button multiple times"

-Then I see the "multiply button single occurence" as the result
+Then I see the "multiply button single occurrence" as the result

 Scenario: Interleaving operators (Press *, then press /, then press +)